universityofgalway-library/dspace-pure-metadata-matching/README.md

 #### Handle Links

-Exactly one Handle link is written to the Pure `links` array per record, with `alias: "Handle"`.
-The selection logic is:

-1. **DSpace takes precedence.** The first Handle URL extracted from `dc.identifier.uri` is used as the canonical handle, replacing any handle(s) already present in Pure.
-2. **Fallback to Pure.** If DSpace supplies no handle, the first existing handle from the Pure record is preserved unchanged.
-3. **Surplus handles are dropped.** Any additional handles from either source are discarded, ensuring the links array never accumulates multiple Handle entries across runs.

-All DOI links that may exist in the Pure `links` array are removed unconditionally — DOIs belong in `electronicVersions`, not `links`.
+Handle links are written to the Pure `links` array with `alias: "Handle"`.
+All DOI links that may exist in the Pure `links` array are removed unconditionally — DOIs belong in `electronicVersions`, not links.
 All other non-handle, non-DOI links are preserved as-is.
+The handle selection logic depends on what is available in DSpace and Pure for a particular record:

+**DSpace handles present:**
+1. Each DSpace handle is compared against existing Pure handles (normalised before comparison).
+   - If exactly one DSpace handle matches a Pure handle, that handle is used as the canonical handle.
+   - If multiple DSpace handles match Pure handles, the first matching one is used and a warning is written to the processing log.
+   - If no DSpace handle matches any Pure handle, the first DSpace handle is used.
+If Pure had existing handles, this is noted in the processing log.
+2. On the Pure side, if multiple existing Pure handles match DSpace handles, all matching Pure handles are preserved and the record is flagged in the processing log for manual review.

+**No DSpace handles present:** all existing Pure handles are preserved unchanged and the record is flagged in the processing log for manual review, since the absence of a DSpace handle may indicate a metadata gap requiring human judgement.

 ## Deduplication Strategies